moments-behavior/orange/README.md

 Refer to `docs/install_opencv.md` for detailed instruction for building OpenCV.

 6. Install TensorRT
 The repo has been tested with TensorRT-8.6.1.6.
-Follow instruction: https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html.
+Download and install TensorRT in `~/build/`, followings instruction: https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html.
 For instance, look for Tar File Installation.

 7. Install ENET
 Follow instruction: http://enet.bespin.org/Installation.html.